OpenStickCommunity/GP2040-CE/docs/getting-help-support.md

 5. What is the problem that you are having?
 6. What trouble shooting steps have you already done?

-If this is a custom device, a hardware issue or you believe the firmware issue may be cuased by hardware include any images .
+If this is a custom device, a hardware issue or you believe the firmware issue may be caused by hardware include any images .

 ## Github Issues